rafaellima8/SaudeCardeal/replit.md

 - **Modularity**: Organized into distinct modules (Patient, Prescriptions, Pharmacy, TFD, Social Assistance, SINAN) with dedicated routes and services.
 New automation modules are isolated.
 - **Validation**: Extensive use of Zod for data integrity on frontend and backend.
 - **PDF Generation**: Services for compliant PDF documents (prescriptions, TFD reports, Social Assistance documents).
 - **Date Input Standardization**: Manual date entry fields use DD/MM/YYYY input mask with Zod preprocessing for validation.
+Dates are stored as Unix timestamps (seconds since epoch) in SQLite.
+- **SINAN CID-10 Auto-population**: When an agravo is selected in the SINAN notification form, the corresponding CID-10 code is automatically populated using the AGRAVO_CID_MAP mapping (45+ disease codes).
+- **Multi-tenant Unit Injection**: Routes automatically inject the user's unitId from session before Zod validation to ensure proper multi-tenant isolation.

 ## External Dependencies